freakzlike/vue-service-model/docs/guide/configuration.md

 To make some optional configuration, you need to call `setConfig` with your configuration as js object.
 It is recommend to do this in your `main.js` but it is also possible to set or change the configuration during runtime.
+When calling `setConfig` the active configuration will be replaced and not be merged.

 You can see the [full configuration structure here](/api/configuration.html).